-North Korea is yet to begin covid vaccinations as delays hamper U.N.-backed rollout
+North Korea has yet to begin coronavirus vaccinations as delays hamper U.N.-backed rollout

 The country has sealed its borders to trade and visitors, and has suspended most cargo shipments by land from its major trading partner, China.

 Most diplomats have left the country because of covid restrictions, and most aid groups are no longer on the ground.
-Even UNICEF, which is providing technical support to coordinate vaccine distribution, does not have international staff operating in the country.
+Even UNICEF, which is providing technical support to coordinate vaccine distribution, does not have international staff members operating in the country.

 The last shipment of non-coronavirus vaccines to North Korea was in the second quarter of 2020, according to UNICEF, meaning the country now faces a lag in its routine vaccination program.